msagle/personalWebsite/README.md

 🧱 **Stack: HTML, CSS, JS**

 I wanted to use this project to improve my HTML, CSS, and JavaScript skills.
-Upon the first pass of this website, no external frameworks (like React or Angular) were used to build the sit.
+Upon the first pass of this website, no external frameworks (like React or Angular) were used to build this site.

 ---